 J.D., University of Chicago Law School

-Patrick J. Johnston is an Associate Professor of Law at Widener University Delaware Law School.
+Patrick J. Johnston is an Emeritus Professor of Law at Widener University Delaware Law School.
 Professor Johnston joined the faculty at Widener in 1990, served as an Assistant Professor of Law from 1990-94, and has served as Associate Professor of Law since 1994.
 Widener University awarded Professor Johnston tenure in 1996.
 Professor Johnston also served as an Assistant Dean in the Office of Student Affairs from 2002-2005 and from 2012-2018.

 Since joining the faculty at Widener, Professor Johnston has taught and written in the areas of Alternative Dispute Resolution, Civil Procedure, Complex Litigation, Conflict of Laws, Federal Courts, Legal Methods, Negotiations, and Professional Responsibility.

 Professor Johnston is admitted to practice in Pennsylvania.
 Professor Johnston practiced with Dechert, Price & Rhoads in Philadelphia, Pennsylvania, from 1980-85, and was Assistant General Counsel at ARA Services, Inc., Philadelphia, Pennsylvania, from 1985-87.
 Professor Johnston was also a Lecturer in the Penn Legal Assistance Clinic at the University of Pennsylvania Law School from 1987-90.

 Professor Johnston received the 2001-2002 Professor of the Year Award from the Alumni Association of Widener University School of Law.
 In 2011 Professor Johnston received the Faculty Advisor of the Year Award from the Delaware Student Bar Association for his service as an advisor to the Alternative Dispute Resolution Society.

 I teach for several reasons.
 I teach to help students understand the breadth and depth of their abilities and the effort necessary to develop those abilities.
 I teach because it may help others contribute to society in positive ways.
 I teach because it makes me optimistic when I see people voluntarily engaging in difficult processes to improve their understanding of the world.
 I teach because I learn from my students.
 Finally, I teach because I enjoy doing it.